jillcusick/Player-Notify/README.md

 ### 2. Ongoing: Update game_schedule.py

 Add the event_id, date, and times for any events you want notifications for under GAME_SCHEDULE in game_schedule.py.
-You can find the event_id (game_id) within the URL on the ESPN event page, which is also available prior to the game.
-E.g. https://www.espn.com/womens-college-basketball/game/_/gameId/401817390/notre-dame-uconn.
+You can find the event_id (game_id) within the URL on the ESPN event page, which is also available prior to the game. e.g. https://www.espn.com/womens-college-basketball/game/_/gameId/401817390/notre-dame-uconn has event_id 401817390.
 You can add new games at any time.

 ### 3. Register for Pushover API and download app